dpfavand/pi-mqtt/README.md

 * Should be retained
 * Should be set to "offline" by MQTT Last Will

+### devices/\<deviceID>/status/localIP
+Last known local network IP address.
+Used so administrator can connect to device if needed.
+* Only useful if other devices/services are expected to connect to this device
+* Should be retained
+* Should be set at each device startup

 ### devices/\<deviceID>/config/\<configTopics>
 Device-specific configuration topics
 * If any required configuration is not set, the device should use internal defaults, but should not update the missing topic.